Stochastic thermodynamics of computation: Kolmogorov complexity and the entropy dynamics of Turing machines

-I will also assume that the physical implementation of the UTM has no residual EP.
-In addition, I will assume the starting form of the prior over IDs is a delta function over the state of the head (centered on its prespecified initial state), times a delta function over the position of the head on the tape (centered on its prespecified initial position), times the usual (normalized) coin-flipping prior over the set of all input tape strings for which the UTM halts.
-Abusing notation, I will write that prior over input tape strings as $q(.)$, with no special notation for the prior over IDs.
-I will suppose further that the system is not exactly cyclic; in each successive iteration, the (time-indexed) rate matrix changes so that it still implements the update function specified by the definition of the UTM, but has a new prior, given by propagating the prior of the previous iteration forward to the current iteration.

-Finally, for simplicity, restrict attention to UTMs such that if they halt on some input, then when they do so the string containing their output starts at tape position $1$, and their pointer is positioned over the last symbol in that output string.
+An answer to this question was originally given in~\cite{wolpert_arxiv_beyond_bit_erasure_2015}.
+The analysis in that paper assumed that the physical implementation of the UTM has no residual EP.
+In addition, it was assumed that the starting form of the prior over IDs is a delta function over the state of the head (centered on its prespecified initial state), times a delta function over the position of the head on the tape (centered on its prespecified initial position), times the usual (normalized) coin-flipping prior over the set of all input tape strings for which the UTM halts.
+Abusing notation, we can write that coin-flipping prior over initial tape strings $x$ that lie in the halting set as $q(x) = 2^{-\ell(x)} / \Omega $ where $\Omega$, the normalization constant, is sometimes called Chaitin's constant.
+(Note that due to Kraft's inequality, $\Omega \le 1$, and so $\ln \Omega \le 0$.)
+In addition, for simplicity, that analysis restricted attention to UTMs such that if they halt on some input, then when they do so the string containing their output starts at tape position $1$, and their pointer is positioned over the last symbol in that output string.
 (So the symbol just to the right of the pointer when the UTM halts is a blank.)

-To begin, note that Landauer cost arises during many-to-one maps.
-A TM undergoes many such maps as it evolves.
-The Landauer cost of each of those maps is given by the drop in entropy of the actual joint probability of all of the IDs during such a map.
-Since there is zero residual EP, the total EP is mismatch cost, and the total EF that arises in running the UTM for $\tau$ iterations is the sum over all such iterations of the associated drop in the cross-entropy between the actual distribution over IDs and the prior distribution over IDs.
-Given our assumptions about the dynamics of the prior, this means that the total EF incurred by implementing the first $\tau$ iterations equals the initial value of that cross-entropy before the first iteration begins minus its value after the $\tau$'th iteration ends.

-Since the actual distribution over initial strings is a delta function about some element of $I(\sigma)$, under the limit $\tau \rightarrow \infty$ the actual state of the tape converges to a delta function centered on $\sigma$.
-For the same reason, the state of the head converges to a delta function centered on the halt state, $r^A$.
-Similarly, the pointer converges to the value $\ell(\sigma)$.
-So the actual distribution over IDs converges under probability to a delta function about some (halt state) ID, which I write as $\sigma^\dagger$.
-Similarly, as $\tau \rightarrow \infty$, the prior probability of the set \{all initial IDs that cause the UTM to halt by iteration $\tau$ with ID $\sigma^\dagger$\} converges to $q(I(\sigma))$.